Elementary School Addition Algorithm

 This circuit forms a binary tree (upside down),

-which is known to have height O(log n)
+which is known to have height O(log n).

 Space Complexity